 He padded barefoot across the deck and sat down by her.
-He was a tall man in his early thirties, slender, with wide shoulders and big hands, dark-haired and brown-skinned like all Oceanians; but he bore an aquiline beak on the broad high-cheeked face, and some forgotten English ancestor looked out of hazel eyes.
+He was a tall man in his early thirties, slender, with wide shoul-ders and big hands, dark-haired and brown-skinned like all Oceanians; but there was an aquiline beak on the broad high-cheeked face, and some forgotten English ancestor looked out of hazel eyes.
 Like her, he wore merely an informal sarong and a few jewels.

 "You're talking like a scholar, Terangi," she said.
 It was not a compliment.
-A growing element in the richest families found Confucius, Plato, Einstein, and the other classics a thundering bore.
+There was a growing element in the richest fami-lies who found Confucius, Plato, Einstein, and the other clas-sics a thundering bore.